c3di/rise-testing/README.md

 ### What is different?
 Compared to the [original](https://github.com/eclique/RISE) repository,
-In Easy_start, `keras` became `tensorflow.keras` because it has become a part of the tensorflow package.
+In Easy_start, `keras` became `tensorflow.keras` because it has become a part of the tensorflow package some time ago.
 In Saliency, the image folder and gpu batch size were changed.